noahp/kconfigstyle/README.md

   Use spaces instead of tabs for indentation

 - `--primary-indent PRIMARY_INDENT`
-  Number of spaces for primary indentation (default: 4)
+  Number of spaces for primary indentation (default: 4), only applies when `--use-spaces` is set

 - `--help-indent HELP_INDENT`
   Number of extra spaces for help text indentation (default: 2)